fidodogtraining/fidodogtraining.github.io/_autopages/walking.md

 Additional fees apply for clients outside of service area, please call Sarah at 248-854-5540 for a price or to schedule a sitter for your pooch.

-<aside class="clear">Happy Dog Walking Services is a service of Fido Personal Dog Training, LLC.</aside>
+<aside class="clear">Fido Dog Walking and Pet Sitting Service is a service of Fido Personal Dog Training, LLC.</aside>